-Under the no-action alternative, no new construction or new training activities associated with the Marine Corps relocation to Guam would occur in Tinian, and the Marine Corps would not meet training needs and requirements in support of the proposed action.
-The purpose and need for training in Tinian as described in Chapter 1 would not be met.
+Under the no-action alternative, no construction or operations associated with the Marine Corps relocation would occur and Marine Corps mission, readiness, national security and international obligations would not be met.
 Existing operations at the proposed project areas would continue.
-Therefore, the no-action alternative would have no impact on historic properties.
+Therefore, the no-action alternative would not impact NRHP-eligible or listed cultural resources.